Skip to content

 For each entity you define, Upjack provides:

-• Schema validation at every write — invalid data never hits storage
+• Schema validation on every write.
+Invalid data never hits storage.

-• Type-prefixed IDsct_01HZ3QKB... tells you it’s a contact at a glance
+• Type-prefixed IDs like ct_01HZ3QKB... so you know it’s a contact at a glance

 • Full-text search across all string fields

-• JSON file storage — plain files in a git-friendly directory structure
+• JSON file storage in a git-friendly directory structure

-Define a contact entity schema and a lead-qualification skill in Markdown, and your AI agent immediately knows how to create contacts, qualify leads, and follow up — from two files.
+Define a contact entity schema and a lead-qualification skill in Markdown, and your AI agent immediately knows how to create contacts, qualify leads, and follow up, all from two files.

 Entity A typed data record with a JSON Schema.
 Every entity gets a type-prefixed ULID (for example, ct_01HZ3QKB... for contacts, dl_01HZ4RMN... for deals).
 Entities are stored as individual JSON files and validated at write time.

-Skill A Markdown document encoding domain expertise — scoring rubrics, decision criteria, procedures.
-The AI agent reads skills and applies them through reasoning, the same way a new hire reads an onboarding doc.
+Skill A Markdown document encoding domain expertise: scoring rubrics, decision criteria, procedures.
+The AI agent reads skills and applies them through reasoning.

 Manifest A JSON declaration that wires entities to skills, defines hooks (react to data changes), schedules (cron triggers), views (named queries), and bundle dependencies (external tools declared by capability alias).

 Bundle Dependency An external tool provider declared by alias (for example, email) with a compatibility contract (tools_used array).
-Switch providers by changing one line — skills and schemas stay the same.
+Swap the underlying package without touching skills or schemas.

 Schemas + SkillsJSON Schema + MarkdownEntity management, storage, validation